IRS Merchant Reporting 6050w

 6050w Reporting Requirements

-The burden of reporting is on payment settlement organizations, so you don't have any reporting responsibility under the new law.
+The burden of reporting is on payment settlement organizations, so you don't have any reporting responsibility under that law.

 However, you do need to ensure that your merchant account service provider has your correct tax identification number and tax filing name so that they can accurately report to the IRS.
-There's more on this later in the merchant responsibility section.
+There's more on this later in the merchant responsibility section below.